HwangJaeYoung/HwangJaeYoung.github.io/_pages/projects.md

   * Research on how to use existing context information model.

-### Autonomous Management framework based on artificial intelligent Technology for adaptive and disposable IoT [07/08/2018 - Current]
+### Autonomous Management framework based on artificial intelligent Technology for adaptive and disposable IoT [07/08/2018 - Present]
 Development of disposable IoT core technology that can be used for one time during the service request time through optimal management of resources even in environments where it is difficult to obtain detailed sensing of physical space and collection through microminiaturization and low cost of IoT devices.
  * Role:
    * Design and standardization of information models for managing disposable IoT devices, systems, and applications in Edge computing environments.